iftekharbhuiyan/dell-latitude-7390-efi-tahoe/README.md

 <details>
 <summary><strong>Audio Issue</strong></summary>
 Correct audio `layout-id` is crucially important for your build here, so spent sometime to figure it out.
-Check the AppleALC [supported codec](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) page which covers wide range of audio devices.
+Check the AppleALC <a href="https://github.com/acidanthera/AppleALC/wiki/Supported-codecs" target="_blank">supported codec</a> page which covers wide range of audio devices.
 </details>